Estimated reading time: 17 minutes

-Ground beef has been pricey the past year but that’s changing as prices have slowly been coming down.
+Ground beef has been pricey the past year, but that’s changing as prices have slowly declined.

-I also notice that grocery store butchers are packaging beef and pork mince together.
+I also notice that grocery store butchers are packaging beef and pork mince.

 Stretch your meals using vegetables and legumes

-Any time we make meatballs whether for pasta sauce or in the crock-pot with a tangy sauce we use both pork mince and ground beef.
+Any time we make meatballs, whether for pasta sauce or in the crock-pot with a tangy sauce, we use pork mince and ground beef.

-The best part about using ground beef or other mince meats in bulk cooking is the option to add vegetables and other legumes to stretch the meal.
+The best part about using ground beef or other minced meats in bulk cooking is the option to add vegetables and other legumes to stretch the meal.

-If you’ve got a load of peppers from your garden or you’ve found a great price at the grocery store stock-up and make a quick meal such as stuffed peppers served with pasta sauce and dripping with cheese.
+If you’ve got a load of peppers from your garden or found a great price at the grocery store, stock up and make a quick meal such as stuffed peppers.

-If you go to Costco you can buy stuffed peppers pre-made for MUCH more than you would pay to make them yourself.
+When shopping at Costco, you can buy stuffed peppers pre-made for far more than you would pay to make them yourself.

-If convenience is what you are after you may struggle to find meals that are pre-made that will last you more than a day or so before the texture and taste goes off.
+If convenience is what you are after, you may struggle to find pre-made meals that last you more than a day before the texture and taste go off.

 Use The FlashFood App For Inexpensive Meals

-Also, if you’re looking to save money on fresh vegetables I urge you to sign up for the FlashFoodApp (See link below).
+Also, if you want to save money on fresh vegetables, I urge you to sign up for the FlashFoodApp (See link below).

-Well, Loblaws stores across Canada will list pretty much everything in their store near expiry on the app.
+Well, Loblaws stores across Canada will list almost everything in their store near expiry on the app.

 I’ve seen boxes of fresh produce posted for only $5.
-Trust me we use the FlashFood app and save money on our food budget.
+Trust me, we use the FlashFood app and save money almost weekly on our food budget.